Ghost Town (Kanye West song): Release and recording

-"Ghost Town" was released on June 1, 2018 as the sixth and penultimate track on West's eighth studio album Ye.
-However, West had tweeted out an early track list of the eponymous debut studio album by Kids See Ghosts, a hip hop duo consisting of him and Kid Cudi, on May 15 of that year and this showed the song as originally being scheduled for release on the album.
+"Ghost Town" was released on June 1, 2018, as the sixth and penultimate track on West's eighth studio album, Ye.
+However, West tweeted out an early track list of the eponymous debut studio album by Kids See Ghosts, a hip-hop duo consisting of him and Kid Cudi, on May 15 of that year, and this showed the song as originally being scheduled for release on the album.
 It was slated to be released as the fourth track, though the shuffling of tracks between albums recorded by West led to the song being released on Ye instead.
-The song's follow-up was released by Kids See Ghosts on Kids See Ghosts under the title of "Freeee (Ghost Town, Pt.
+The song's follow-up was released by Kids See Ghosts under the title "Freeee (Ghost Town, Pt.
 2)" on June 8, 2018, also being led to by the shuffling.

-In an interview with Pigeons & Planes, 070 Shake revealed that the song was finished hours before the album's listening party on May 31, 2018 and recalled reference tracks being recorded: "I had done a reference for it, and then I guess he forgot about it.
+In an interview with Pigeons & Planes, 070 Shake revealed that the song was finished hours before the album's listening party on May 31, 2018, and recalled reference tracks being recorded: "I had done a reference for it, and then I guess he forgot about it.
 We put that reference on another song, then Kanye did his own reference for that 'free' concept."
-She explained in the interview that it came close to not making the album's final cut during the recording sessions: "At the end we were talking and asking, 'Is this the one right here?'
+She explained in the interview that it came close to not making the album's final cut during the recording sessions: "At the end, we were talking and asking, 'Is this the one right here?'
 And I kind of mentioned 'Ghost Town' and said maybe we could use something from that."
 070 Shake elaborated, revealing that after listening to the reference again, West "said, 'Oh yeah, this is the one.'"
-She concluded, stating: "So 'Ghost Town' almost didn't make it."
-According to 070 Shake, she wrote the reference track after first arriving in Wyoming and West had forgot about it due to him being "very focused on a lot of other things, other songs and stuff [sic], and it just left his mind a little bit."
-Recording for Ye had started after West made controversial comments about slavery in a TMZ interview earlier in May 2018 that led to the album being re-done afterwards.
+She concluded, stating, "So 'Ghost Town' almost didn't make it."
+According to 070 Shake, she wrote the reference track after first arriving in Wyoming, and West had forgotten about it due to him being "very focused on a lot of other things, other songs and stuff [sic], and it just left his mind a little bit."
+Recording for Ye started after West made controversial comments about slavery in a TMZ interview earlier in May 2018 that led to the album being re-done afterward.